Moshe Safdie: Career

 In 1964, Safdie established Safdie Architects in Montreal to undertake work on Habitat 67, an adaptation of his thesis at McGill University.
-Habitat 67 was selected by Canada as a central feature of Expo 67; it pioneered the design and implementation of three-dimensional, prefabricated units for living.
-Safdie designed the complex as a neighborhood with open spaces, garden terraces, and many other amenities typically reserved for the single-family home, and adapted to a high-density urban environment.
+Habitat 67 was selected by Canada as a central feature of Expo 67.
+The project launched the design and implementation of three-dimensional, prefabricated units for living.
+Safdie designed the complex as a neighborhood with open spaces, garden terraces, and many other amenities typically reserved for the single-family home and adapted to a high-density urban environment.

 In 1970, Safdie established a branch office of his practice in Jerusalem.
-During this period, Safdie combined his interests in social activism and advanced technologies with respect for historic and regional context.
-He worked on the restoration of the Old City and the construction of Mamilla Center, linking old and new cities.
+During this period, Safdie combined his interests in social activism and advanced technologies with respect for historical and regional context.
+He worked on the restoration of the Old City and the construction of Mamilla Mall, linking old and new cities.
 Other significant works in Israel include the New City of Modi’in, the Yad Vashem Holocaust History Museum, Yitzhak Rabin Center for Israel Studies, Ben Gurion International Airport, National Campus for the Archeology of Israel, multiple projects for Hebrew Union College, and others.
 During this period, Safdie also worked with leaders in Senegal and Iran.
+Safdie was consulted on integrated geometry during the development of the Merkava tank by General Israel Tal.

 Later, Safdie received commissions for public buildings in Canada: the National Gallery of Canada, the Quebec Museum of Civilization, and Vancouver Library Square.
 Other notable cultural works include the Khalsa Heritage Memorial Complex, the national museum of the Sikh people in Punjab, India; the United States Institute of Peace Headquarters on the Mall in Washington, DC; the Kauffman Center for the Performing Arts in Kansas City, Missouri; and the Crystal Bridges Museum of American Art in Bentonville, Arkansas.

-Safdie has worked on projects in emerging markets, and brought projects to completion in shorter time spans, at larger scales. including: Marina Bay Sands, a mixed-use resort integrated with Singapore's iconic Skypark; Jewel Changi Airport, a new community-centric airport typology combining marketplace and garden; and Raffles City Chongqing, a mixed-use development featuring over one million square meters of housing, office, retail, transportation, and hotel programs.
-To connect four towers in Chongqing, China, he designed a skybridge that has been referred to as the world's longest "Horizontal Skyscraper."
-Safdie and his team have used skybridges and multi-level connectivity in other projects to make skyscrapers more accessible.
+Safdie has worked on projects in emerging markets, and brought projects to completion in shorter periods, at larger scales. including: Marina Bay Sands, a mixed-use resort integrated with Singapore's iconic Skypark; Jewel Changi Airport, a new community-centric airport typology combining marketplace and garden; and Raffles City Chongqing, a mixed-use development featuring over one million square meters of housing, office, retail, transportation, and hotel programs.
+To connect four towers in Chongqing, China, he designed a sky bridge that has been referred to as the world's longest "Horizontal Skyscraper".
+Safdie and his team have used sky bridges and multi-level connectivity in other projects to make skyscrapers more accessible.